 The median funeral cost in 2014 was $7,181.
 Everything from cremation to burial plots can add up to potentially high costs and can leave a burden on your loved ones who are left behind after you pass away.

 What Type of Life Insurance Policy Should I Buy?

 Some life insurance policies may include a physical exam or a health questionnaire as part of the application process.
 The younger and healthier you are, the less your policy will likely cost.

 - Term life insurance can cover you for a set period of time that could be anywhere from 5, 10, 20 or 30 years.
 Term life insurance policies are designed to provide a death benefit and typically cost less than permanent life insurance.
 Some term life plans can be renewed after your term expires or can be converted to a permanent life insurance plan.
 Term policies tend to be less expensive than permanent life insurance plans.

-- Permanent life insurance covers you for the rest of your life.
-A permanent life policy includes a savings component, and you can often use this cash value to secure a loan.
+- Permanent life insurance covers you for the rest of your life and accrues cash value.
 Types of permanent life policies include whole, universal and variable life.